-The infestation is already expanding.
+The number of Joro spiders is already expanding.
 The creatures are moving into South Carolina and it’s expected the population will continue to spread south.
-The species seems to be ignoring the natural flows in spider communities.
-These are often linked to local conditions such as changes in rainfall.
+For now, the species seems to be ignoring the natural flows in spider communities.
+These are often linked to local conditions that effect their prey, such as changes in rainfall.

-There is a theory that the Joro spider’s thriving in Georgia due to its similar climate to the spider’s original Japanese environments.
+There is a theory that the Joro spider is thriving in Georgia due to its similar climate to the spider’s original Japanese environments.

 Are Joro Spiders a Threat?

-Outside of the idea of how easily an invasion of creepy crawlies might overwhelm a community, the invasive species is actually no risk to humans or pets.
-The spiders have the capacity to bite.
-But their bite is too small to even break the skin.
-The venom they use to paralyze their prey isn’t strong enough to harm larger animals.
-There is the possibility of an allergic reaction.
+Outside of the idea of how easily an invasion of creepy crawlies might overwhelm a community, the Joro spider poses no risk to humans or pets.
+The spiders have the capacity to bite, but their bite is too small to even break the skin.
+The venom they use to paralyze their prey isn’t strong enough to harm larger animals, though there is the possibility of an allergic reaction.

 Joro spiders might compete with other orb weavers for food or operate like some spider species, letting native spiders feast on food caught in their webs.
 There are simply too many unknowns to gauge what may come next.
-The only thing they’re fairly in agreement about is the likelihood they will return in larger numbers in the coming years.
+The only thing that scientist are fairly in agreement about is the likelihood the population will continue to increase in the coming years.

 How This All Started